Battery open-circuit voltage

 Where:

-• VNombatt is the medium voltage of the battery, at SOC = 50%,
+- VNombatt is the battery voltage at SOC = 50%,

-• Alpha is the slope, depending mainly on the technology
+- Alpha is the slope, primarily dependent on technology

 Nominal voltage